Incremental Spatial and Spectral Learning of Neural Operators for Solving Large-Scale PDEs: Fourier Neural Operator

-It has been well studied that neural networks implicitly learn low-frequency components first, and then learn high-frequency components in a later stage \cite{rahaman_spectral_2019,xu2019frequency}.
+\paragraph{Implicit spectral bias in neural networks} It has been well studied that neural networks implicitly learn low-frequency components first, and then learn high-frequency components in a later stage \cite{rahaman_spectral_2019,xu2019frequency}.
 This phenomenon is known as implicit spectral bias, and it helps explain the excellent generalization ability of overparameterized neural networks.

 Since FNO performs linear transformation $R$ in the frequency domain, the frequency strength $S_k$ of each frequency mode $i$ is directly related to the spectrum of the resulting model.
 As FNO is a neural network and trained by first-order learning algorithms, it follows the implicit spectral bias such that the lower frequency modes have larger strength in $R$.
 This explains why FNO chooses to preserve a set containing the lowest frequency modes, instead of any arbitrary subset of frequencies.